schienstockd/cecelia-doc/docs/source/docker_installation.rst

 2. Install the latest `Miniconda <https://docs.anaconda.com/miniconda/miniconda-install/>`_ version.

 3. Retrieve the `CeceliaDocker` project.
-Either `Download <https://github.com/schienstockd/ceceliaDocker/archive/refs/heads/master.zip>`_ or clone the `CeceliaDocker repository <https://github.com/schienstockd/ceceliaDocker>`_
+Either `Download <https://github.com/schienstockd/ceceliaDocker/archive/refs/heads/master.zip>`_ and unpack or clone the `CeceliaDocker repository <https://github.com/schienstockd/ceceliaDocker>`_ into a directory of your choice.
+In this tutorial we are using `D:\Public\Cecelia\GIT\`.

   .. code-block:: bash
     :caption: Clone repository with git